HTTP API

 The

-if applicable) URL specified in the originalstate
+Locationheader will contain theredirect_to(orredirect_to_on_signupif applicable) URL specified in the originalstateparameter. -

 The redirect URL will include the Gel PKCE authorization